adzai/chatbot/README.md

 will still be seen on that page.
 That is not the case when using MongoDB, as for every user conversations about parks are stored separately.

+## Documentation
+Documentation is generated with the help of [codox](https://github.com/weavejester/codox).
+The documentation page can be accessed [here](https://schoolstuff,me/chatbot).

+Documentation can also be built locally with the `lein codox` command.
+All the html produced will be in the `docs` folder.

+## Jar
+A jar executable can be created with the `lein uberjar` command.
+The produced jar file will be in the `target` folder.
+For more information about uberjar you can visit https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#uberjar.

 ## Tests
 ```